darkskyapp/translations/README.md

 *   It is simpler to maintain one version of a language than two: **avoid dialectal or regional variations** if at all possible.
-(For example, we try to maintain one version of English, despite the several major, distinct English variants--American English, British English, etc. We have had to alter terminology a few times to avoid generating insulting summaries!)
+(For example, we try to maintain one version of English, despite the several major, distinct English variants—American English, British English, etc. We have had to alter terminology a few times to avoid generating insulting summaries!)
 *   **Try to keep the text as natural as possible,** so that it is easily intelligible to an average reader.
 (Yes, we know this conflicts with